faddaful/pinterest-data-pipeline388/README.md

 - Navigate to ```aws-mwaa-local-runner/requirements/``` locally and create requirements.txt file.
 - Add this line to requirements.txt file ```apache-airflow[databricks]``` to install databricks connection type.
 - Test that everything is running with ```./mwaa-local-env test-requirements```
-- Upload the requirements.txt file to the S3 bucket
+- Upload the requirements.txt file to the MWAA S3 bucket.
 4. **Specify the file path in Requirements file field**:
 - On AWS MWAA console environment, click edit, under the DAG code in Amazon S3, update your Requirements file field by selecting the path corresponding to the requirements.txt file you have just uploaded to the S3 bucket
+- To get to the Airflow UI, go to Amazon MWAA >> Environments >> Databricks-Airflow-env.
 - In the Airflow UI, go back to connections and select databricks_default.
 The connection type should have Databricks option.
-- Create DAG and upload to the DAGS folder.
+- Create DAG and upload to the DAGS folder in MWAA S3 bucket.
 It should appear in the Airflow UI.
+Manually trigger the DAG.

 ## Stream Processing with AWS Kinesis
 Now, send streaming data to Kinesis and read this data in Databricks